What are Low-Risk Investments?

 AQR Small Cap:

 If we look at their reporting, we can immediately see that both the small-cap funds have performed badly for the last year.
-If I were an investor that had invested in these funds a year ago, I am now worse off than what I have started with.
+If I were an investor that had invested in these funds a year ago, I am now worse off than with what I have started.
 However, the 3-year returns are better.

-This makes companies inherently risky and difficult to invest.
+This makes companies inherently risky and difficult for investing.
 Hence either great or pitiful returns.
-Since the type of fund indicates what are the different assets in which AQR has invested, the company does not go deep enough to describe all the companies invested in.
-This is because of two reasons
+Since the type of fund indicates what the different assets in which AQR has invested are, the company does not go deep enough to describe all the companies invested.
+This is because of two reasons.

 - They are confidential

 If we look at their reporting, we can immediately see that both the bond invested funds have performed constantly for the last year and over from the start.
-If I were an investor that had invested in these funds a year ago, I am now reasonably off than what I have started with.
+If I were an investor that had invested in these funds a year ago, I am now reasonably off than with what I have started.

 Hence, the returns that lie around the mean, but not across the extremes.
-Since the type of fund indicates what are the different assets in which AQR has invested, the company does not go deep enough to describe all the bonds invested in.
+Since the type of fund indicates what the different assets in which AQR has invested are, the company does not go deep enough to describe all the bonds in which it invested.

 However, the company goes on to say where the invested money is.
 They say that they hold 11% of the total assets like cash and the remaining in bonds.
 They also use the following excerpt to describe how they invest.

 The ability to invest is a matter of choice.
 The investor might choose risky or riskless assets.
 Low-risk investments are the type of investments, which have low risk – that is low relevance to market and low variance.
-This, in general, is government bonds of developed countries like the USA and/or Germany and/or Japan.
+This, in general, is government bonds of developed countries like the USA, Germany, or Japan.
 Low risk investments are considered to be safer than generic high-risk investments.
 However, which is low risk and which isn’t an objectively fixed value, but subjected to the mind of the investor.

 This has been a guide to what are Low Risk Investments.
 Here we discuss examples of low risk investment along with explanation and calculations.
 You can learn more about accounting from the following articles –